symaxian/Nitro/README.md

 - Is there a better name than "dirtied" and "setDirty()"?
 - Should we re-render components that are dirtied but not mounted?
 - Should Renderer.create(Component) return the instance of the Component instead of the component's element?
 Would make it easier to store child components as fields rather than using something like this.childByKey()
 - Should we split a "ref" property out of key and add this.childByRef() to reduce "key"'s responsibilities?
-We could add something like this.childrenByRef() to collect multiple children.
+Something like this.childrenByRef() could be added to collect multiple children.
+- Support sending content to components.